ADC14

 ** Associated Doctoral Candidate - will be administered and funded by the UK Research and Innovation **

-ADC: Molecular profiling of altered cell states in renal ciliopathies
+ADC14: Molecular profiling of altered cell states in renal ciliopathies

-ADC aims to understand how gene variants disrupt function at an organelle, cellular and physiological level in syndromic ciliopathies, using a novel humanized mouse model and matched patient-derivedcells.
+ADC14 aims to understand how gene variants disrupt function at an organelle, cellular and physiological level in syndromic ciliopathies, using a novel humanized mouse model and matched patient-derivedcells.
 Focussing on kidney, we will (1) assess altered ciliary content by proximity labelling quantitative mass spec; (2) map altered cell states with spatial transcriptomics and proteomics; and (3) monitor changes in tissue architecture using quantitative imaging from onset of cystic disease.
 We will utilize AI-driven and ML approaches to integrate how changes in cilia content are related to cellular and metabolic rewiring of the microenvironment during syndromic disease and identify possible biomarkers and targetable pathways that could be explored for future therapeutic strategies.